Newly Swissed Online Magazine

 Swiss Guards Vatican

-The Swiss guards are the Vatican's official military in charge of security.
+Who are the Swiss Guards?
+The Pontifical Swiss guards are the Vatican's elite military in charge of security.

 As a group, the Swiss Guards make up the smallest active army in the world.